-S7-300-CPUs supply a maximum of 10 data records; S7-400-CPUs supply a maximum of 21 data records.
+The S7-300 CPUs supply up to as many records as the number of diagnostic buffer entries displayed in the RUN mode (default value: 10).
+The S7-400 CPUs supply a maximum of 21 records.

 The header of partial list SSL-ID W#16#xyA0 is structured as follows: